tufts-ml/covid19-forecasting/sampling/README.md

     - A source to draw admissions from, usually a pointer to a file containing admissions per timestep
     - Parameters of the model.
 Values are just placeholders, with the exception of *proba_Die_after_Declining_OnVentInICU* which must be set to 1.0 and never changed
 - A csv file containing admissions per timestep.
 These admissions an be at any state of the hospital
 - A csv file containing the true hospital census counts for training and testing

+## US States data collection

+We provide code and a notebook to automatically collect and format US state level data from HHS and from the Covid Tracking project.
+The code snippet (latest version) is USA/HospitalData_v20210330.py and the notebook is USA/generate_US_states_data.ipynb.
+Currently, the smoothing of terminal counts is not automatically generated.

 ## Step 0: Setup the use of cython (if C programming language is installed)